Nürnberger Rostbratwurst: Consumption

-A typical preparation of them is well roasted on the grill and placed three at a time between two slices of bread, seasoned with mustard, also called "Drei im Weggla" in Nuremberg.
+A typical preparation of them is well roasted on the grill and placed three at a time in a Bread roll, seasoned with mustard, also called "Drei im Weggla" in Nuremberg.
 This is also the way they can be found in the many kiosks in Nuremberg that offer snacks.
 If they are eaten as a main meal, they are accompanied by sauerkraut, potato salad or horseradish.